A Statistical Analysis

 Analysis of hull loss events in which an aircraft is destroyed or damaged beyond economic repair

-Even if 2023 was a year with no commercial jet fatal accidents, the accident that occurred early in 2024 reinforces the need to avoid the trap of complacency and to be permanently vigilant in the reinforcement of all the safety barriers to avoid an accident.
-It is important to consider that the statistics in one year are not always indicative of the overall safety trends.
+It is also important to recognize that safety statistics from a single year may not accurately reflect long-term trends.
 This statistical analysis of commercial aviation accidents uses accident rates calculated as a 10-year moving average to provide a more consistent comparison across industry recovery and growth and cycles.